CANADA STOCKS-TSX climbs on U.S. data, German vote

 Energy issues rose 1 percent, helped by rising oil prices.
 Suncor Energy (SU.TO) rose 2.4 percent to C$27.71, and Cenovus Energy (CVE.TO) jumped 3.4 percent to C$33.22.

-"For a lot of the month there was a lot of short covering and margin calls.
-That kind of ended the last few days for New York, but Toronto, because of the more commodity-oriented weighting that it has, hasn't performed as well."

-Shares of Research in Motion RIM.TO dropped 3.1 percent to C$21.97.
-The BlackBerry maker brushed off suggestions on Thursday that it would discontinue production of its PlayBook computer tablet as "pure fiction" after an analyst said the company may be considering an exit from the market.

-Petrobakken PBN.TO shares plunged by more than a fifth on fears the company may have to suspend its lucrative dividend.
+Petrobakken Inc PBN.TO shares plunged by more than a fifth on Thursday on fears the company may have to suspend its lucrative dividend.
 [ID:nS1E78S1QO] (Editing by Jeffrey Hodgson)

 CALGARY, Alberta, Feb 7 Husky Energy has sold its first cargo of crude oil from its offshore Atlantic Canada operations bound for China, a company spokesman said on Tuesday.